-Phase Timeline Activities Anticipated outcome Measure of progress Phase I: Prepare Team Goal: build buy-in & support Annually Identify local area CORE partner leads at DSHS-DVR, DSB, DSHS, WP, Title I, ABE, L&I, and others.
-Signing state and local Memorandums of Understanding surrounding partnerships, shared resources, leveraging of customer services, and integrated services delivery.
-Support and commitment from all partners in improving the workforce system and structure and streamlining services.
+Phase Timeline Activities Anticipated outcome Measure of progress Phase I: Prepare Team Goal: build buy-in & support DVR, DSB, DSHS, WP, Title I, ABE, L&I and others.
+Signing state and local Memorandums of Understanding surrounding partnerships, shared Support and commitment from all partners in improving the workforce system and structure and streamlining services.
 Signed MOUs from each workforce system partner, including but not limited to DSHS-DVR and DSB, WP, ABE, Title I, L&I, and DSHS, with each partner's commitments outlined.
-Phase II: Investigate Goal: determine options for coordinated service delivery Ongoing Understand WIOA partner customers and associated barriers and needs through a series of facilitated conversations at the LWDB level with agency leaders and on the front line to engage key program staff.
-Valuable and ongoing feedback that leads to systems improvements and best practices over time.
-A coordinated service delivery process is developed and documented with all partners.
+Phase II: Investigate Goal: determine options for coordinated service delivery associated barriers and needs through a series of facilitated conversations at the LWDB level with A coordinated service delivery process is developed and documented with all partners.
 Continuous improvement surveys, processes, and procedures are developed.

-Phase III: Inventory & Analyze Goal: build baseline knowledge Established Partnership and Ongoing thereafter of partner programs, service offerings, and areas of expertise.
-Partners inform all staff at all-staff meetings of available services.
+Phase III: Inventory & Analyze Goal: build baseline knowledge Established Partnership and Ongoing thereafter DVR, DSB, CBC, WP, ABE, Title I, L&I, and DSHS) and others for a series of discussions to create awareness and education on services as well as to build a shared framework for customer-centered designed services highlighting job seeker Partners inform all staff at all-staff meetings of available services.
 Cross-training Phase IV: Convene Goal: build partnerships, prioritize activities Ongoing The team systematically takes each of the needs identified and develops a specific service delivery strategy tailored to assist in meeting each need.
-Strategies developed to meet needs.
 Specific strategies implemented.
-Phase V: Act Goal: implement initiatives Ongoing The team implements the developed strategies to begin impacting the identified needs. , Various outreach and media communication to our region.
-Phase VI: Sustain & Evolve Goal: grow the partnership Ongoing The team continues to measure the impact of the implemented strategies and adjusts as necessary to ensure continuous improvement.
-Best practices and lessons learned are communicated with peers across the state and possibly within the DOL Region and nationally.
-The team is recognized as solution-driven industry leaders in our region and beyond.
+Phase V: Act Goal: implement initiatives Ongoing Implemented Strategies to help business needs.
+Various outreach and media communication to our region.
+Phase VI: Sustain & Evolve Goal: grow the partnership Ongoing · Best practices and lessons learned are communicated with peers across the state The team is recognized as solution-driven industry leaders in our region and beyond.